Date

 Areas to be covered

-Treasury, Asset Liability Management (ALM), and Funds Transfer Pricing (FTP)
+The functional aspects of finance (including Treasury, Asset Liability Management (ALM), and Funds Transfer Pricing (FTP))

 Skills to be gained from this programme